Lifeline Transportation Program

 In order for proposed projects to be eligible for Lifeline funding, projects must meet the Lifeline program goals and also meet the eligibility requirements of at least one of the available funding sources.
 Priority project locations in Alameda County are those that have concentrations of low income populations, with at least 30% of the households living below 200% of the federal poverty level.
 Alameda County has completed five CBTPs which identify the transportation needs of these low-income areas.
 The CBTP areas include: South Hayward; Ashland and Cherryland areas of unincorporated Alameda County; South and West Berkeley; West, East and Central Oakland; and portions of Alameda.
 Projects in other areas of Alameda County that demonstrate that they meet the program requirements and goals may also be eligible.

-The Alameda CTC will be hosting an application workshop at 2 p.m., Wednesday, February 15th at 1333 Broadway, Suite 220, Oakland, California.
+The Alameda CTC hosted an application workshop at 2 p.m., Wednesday, February 15th at 1333 Broadway, Suite 220, Oakland, California.
 The application material is posted below.
 Please contact Jacki Taylor, email@example.com, or 510-208-7413, with questions.

 Proposition 1B Application Form-for Transit Operators only (See Table C of the MTC Guidance for distribution formula)